georgtree/rbc-tk9/docs/barchart.md

 .b postscript output file.ps -maxpect yes -decorations no
 ```

 This generates a file `file.ps` containing the encapsulated PostScript of the graph.
-The option **−maxpect** says to
+The option **-maxpect** says to
 scale the plot to the size of the page.
-Turning off the **−decorations** option denotes that no borders or color
+Turning off the **-decorations** option denotes that no borders or color
 backgrounds should be drawn (i.e. the background of the margins, legend, and plotting area will be white).

 ## Barchart operations